mlresearch/mlresearch.github.io/faq.md

 ### Software for Supporting Proceedings Preparation

 As of 2012 [Nicola Talbot](http://theoval.cmp.uea.ac.uk/~nlct/) has
-prepared a Java Application for assisting in preparing a JMLR proceedings.
+prepared a Java Application for assisting in preparing a PMLR proceedings.
 It is available [here](http://www.dickimaw-books.com/apps/makejmlrbookgui/).
 Many thanks to Nicola.